liferay/liferay-docs/userGuide/en/chapters/07-document-management.markdown

     xuggler.enabled=true

 To configure Liferay to use Xuggler in the control panel, navigate to the *Server Administration* &rarr; *External Services* page and check the *Enabled*.
 That's it!
-You've successfully configured the audio and video functionality of the Documents and Media library.
+You've successfully configured the Documents and Media library to use Xuggler for audio and video files.

 With the above tools installed and enabled, the Documents and Media library looks like this: